roleoroleo/yi-hack_ha_integration/README.md

 (*) available only if your cam supports it.

-If you configure motion detection in your camera you will be able to view the videos in the "Media" section (left panel of the main page).
+If you configure motion detection in your camera and media source in your home assistant installation, you will be able to view the videos in the "Media" section (left panel of the main page).

 ## Installation
 **(1)** Copy the  `custom_components` folder your configuration directory.